collective/collective.multilingual/README.rst

 What's the language of newly created content?

-  This is set using the language field.
-However, the default value shown in the add form depends on the container.
-If the container has a language setting, this is used as the default value.
+  There's a setting in Plone which decides whether this is unset (neutral), or set to the language which is currently the default.

+  If content is created using the translate menu, then the language form default will be provided automatically.